Duel: United States

 However, as the 19th century progressed, the American definition of 'dueling' had clearly degenerated from an inherited European social custom using seconds and set rules of conduct.
 Instead, the term was increasingly used to describe any violent fight or melee between two or more contestants using mixed weapons – clubs, bottles, Bowie knives, or firearms of any type or description.
 Newspapers of the day freely used the term duel to include fights between combatants of any class or social order.

 By 1859, 18 states had outlawed dueling outright, and with few exceptions, traditional dueling using seconds and formal rules of conduct had largely died out in the US by the 1870s.
 In Kentucky, the state constitution, enacted in 1891, mandates that anyone sworn into any statewide, county or city office, as well as attorneys who are members of the state bar, must declare under oath that he or she has not participated in, acted as a second or otherwise assisted in a duel.

 Crude so-called 'quick-draw' duels, though in reality very rare, were also fought to uphold personal honor in the western American frontier, partly influenced by the code duello brought by Southern emigrants.
 The quick draw duel is a common trope in a gunfighter story in most Western stories, although some of the few real life Wild West duels that did occur included the Wild Bill Hickok – Davis Tutt shootout and Luke Short – Jim Courtright duel.
 Gunfighters Jim Levy and Tom Carberry became infamous for participating in at least two quick draw duels in their lifetimes.
 Besides quick draw duels, more formal European duels were also fought in the Old West such as those participated by former cowboys Hugh Anderson and Burton C. Mossman.
 Settlements such as Tombstone and Dodge City attempted to prevent these so-called duels by prohibiting civilians from carrying firearms by local ordinance, with little success.
 Instead, conflicts were increasingly resolved by the formation of organized law enforcement and the institution of judicial process.

 Canada

 In Upper Canada, then a British colony, John Wilson killed Robert Lyon on June 13, 1833, in Perth.
 That incident is believed by some to have been the last fatal duel fought in Canada; it was certainly the last in what is now Ontario.
 However, several reliable sources state that the last fatal duel in what is now Canada occurred in Lower Canada (now Quebec) on May 22, 1838.
 The duelists were British officer Major Henry Warde and lawyer Robert Sweeney; Warde was wounded in that incident and subsequently died.

 Australia

 Australia had a history of dueling, with the last recorded one being in Sydney between Thomas Mitchell and Stuart Donaldson (later Premier of New South Wales) in 1851.
 Only Donaldson's hat was damaged.

 Eastern traditions

+China

+In China, traditions of dueling are lei tai (Traditional: 打擂臺; Simplified: 打擂台) and duilian (Traditional: 對練; Simplified: 对练).